Egypt national football team: 1952–1970: First African Cup titles and another Olympic achievement

-Between 1958 and 1961, the country had a political union with Syria and went under the name of United Arab Republic, though the Egyptian team's records are attributed to Egypt only by FIFA as it was represented by Egyptian footballers.
+Egypt withdrew for the 1958 World Cup due to the fact that they had to play Israel in qualification, who was a political enemy (see Egypt–Israel relations article).
+One year later, Egypt won the AFCON tournament for the second time in a row.
+There were only three teams in that tournament, Ethiopia, Sudan, and Egypt, who were undefeated.
+Between 1958 and 1961, the country had a political union with Syria and went under the name of United Arab Republic (UAR), though the Egyptian team's records are attributed to Egypt only by FIFA as it was represented by Egyptian footballers.

+The Egyptian squad competed at the 1960 Summer Olympics in Rome under the name UAR.
+They finished third in Group C, recording one win, one draw, and one loss to be eliminated in the preliminary round.
+Additionally, they were tied in 13th place with Chinese Taipei, Tunisia, and India. (see Rome 1960 Olympics Football Results) In the 1962 Africa Cup of Nations, Egypt lost 4-2 to Ethiopia, marking the first time to get eliminated from the Africa Cup of Nations.
+The Pharaohs withdrew from the 1962, 1966 and 1970 World Cup tournaments afterwards.

-Egypt withdrew for the 1962, 1966 and 1970 World Cup tournaments.
-The country entered 1974 World Cup qualification, but did not qualify.
-They lost their first final in the Africa Cup of Nations in 1962.
-Their fourth AFCON appearance came in 1963 in Ghana.
+Egypt's fourth AFCON appearance came in 1963 in Ghana.
 Egypt was placed in Group B with Sudan and Nigeria, defeating Nigeria 6–3, but drawing 2–2 against Sudan.
-Despite being undefeated in the group stage, they were ranked second, behind Sudan by goal difference.
-Egypt, as runners-up in Group B, participated in the third place match, playing against Ethiopia, winning 3–0.
-For the 1965 Africa Cup of Nations, Egypt qualified for the tournament, but withdrew because of their diplomatic relationship with hosts Tunisia.
-They also withdrew in 1968.
+Despite being undefeated in the group stage, they were ranked second behind Sudan by goal difference (see African Nations Cup 1963).
+Egypt, as runners-up in Group B, participated in the third-place match, playing against Ethiopia, winning 3–0.